kevinmcaleer/kevsrobots.com/web/_how_it_works/tact.md

  - Momentary Switch
  - Push Button
  - Button
+ - How it works
 ---

 `Tact` (`Tactile`) buttons, also known as momentary switches are a type of electrical switch that is only on when it is being pressed; they return to their default off position when the pressure is released.

 Momentary switches are ubiquitous and are found in various applications, ranging from home electronics to industrial machinery.
 Buttons on your television remote, keys on your keyboard, and push buttons on a game controller are all examples of momentary switches.

 ---

 ## How do Momentary Switches Work?

 When the switch is pressed, it creates a path for current to flow.
 When the switch is released, this path is broken, and the current flow stops.
 Essentially, the switch has two states:

 - **Normally open (NO)**: The switch is open (`off`) when not pressed, meaning no current flows through.
 - **Normally closed (NC)**: The switch is closed (`on`) when not pressed, meaning current flows through.